Tipping Hairdressers: A Breakdown on the Correct Etiquette

 Stenson: If the client is the one texting, my policy is that it’s his/her time to do with what they will—as long as it doesn’t interfere with the cutting/styling process.

-Monzon: Texting and cell phone usage has changed the way hairdressers work.
+Monzon: Texting and cell phone usage have changed the way hairdressers work.
 Timing is important.
 For example, if you’re getting color applied, most likely it’s fine.
 If you're getting a sharp, one-length haircut where the balance is important, then it’s definitely not a good time to be chatting or texting.
 But being in the salon, you should use the time to unplug, relax, and enjoy the experience of being taken care of.

 What about talking on the phone?

-Abrio: Talking on the phone for a long period of time while having your hair done is definitely not ok.
+Abrio: Talking on the phone for a long period of time while having your hair done is definitely not okay.
 If it’s a quick chat, no big deal, but being on the phone really changes the dynamic

 Stenson: Talking on the phone makes it difficult for a hairdresser to work and so is very rude.
 The stylist and client need to have a mutual respect for one other.